mbbx6spp/straitjacket/README.md

 Where "things" are:

-1. **data** (ex. a user address; an email's contents; an object's state)
+1. **data**
 2. **the outside world** (ex. availability of a network; the current time)
 3. **logical decisions** (ex. email user?; print message?; render page?)

 Naturally, these things are sources of complexity:

-1. more data (especially data which can change or may not exist)
+1. changing data
-2. more interaction with the outside world (especially parts we do not control)
+2. more of the outside world (especially parts we do not control)
-3. more decisions (especially ones which do not handle every case)
+3. more branch logic (especially when non-exhaustive)
+4. optional data (nil), which necessitates more branch logic

 (\#1 and \#2 are collectively referred to as **side effects**.)

 Simple software minimizes its exposure to complexity.
-This is why the latest iteration of our code is objectively simpler.
-Again, with the above lists in
+Again, with the above lists in consideration:
-consideration:

 ```ruby
 def determine_subject(input:)